-More Ideas to Avoid the Midseason Meltdown
+Ideas to Avoid the Midseason Meltdown

-3) Don’t commit to things.
-It’s tempting to start to think towards the end of the season and holidays.
+3) Just say no. It’s tempting to want to start to plan for the holidays toward the end of the season.
 Don’t get too ahead of yourself.
-Hearing about having to travel to see family or friends, parties, or extra commitment even if scheduled after the season feels overwhelming for an over traveled “in the thick of it” coach.
+Hearing about traveling to see family or friends, holiday parties, or extra commitments can feel overwhelming for an over traveled “in the thick of it” coach.